Joel-Haeberli/it-security-docs/docs/themes/Evolution of Digital Forensics.md

 ## The 90s

 In the 1990s, the internet gained international popularity.
 Law enforcement showed increased interest in computer crime and evidence, with the FBI hosting international conferences on the subject.
 The UK Association of Chief Police Officers (ACPO) released a guide on computer evidence, and the International Organization of Computer Evidence (IOCE) was established.
 The Scientific Working Group on Digital Evidence (SWGDE) was also formed.
-The first open-source forensic software, The Coroner’s Toolkit (TCT), was developed.
+The first open-source forensic software, The Coroner’s Toolkit (TCT), was developed in 1999.
+This opens up forensics to the non-police sector.

 ## The 2000s